Section: Maintenance Commands (8)

 use the "static" keyword in the dhcp-range declaration.

-It is allowed to use client identifiers rather than
+It is allowed to use client identifiers (called client

 hardware addresses to identify hosts by prefixing with 'id:'.
 Thus: